emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has built in watch parties, streams are synced, but are not controllable by both watchers. 🟡

 ***
-## Qstream
-### Score: 14/20
-1. Has movies, TV, anime, 1080p, adjustable quality (server 2), and subtitles. ✔️
-1. Auto-switches through all its sources if they fail. ✔️
-1. Site does not have episode auto-next. ❌
-1. UI is good, feels clean and modern. ✔️
-1. Site has watch lists and continue watching, and they can be synced via code across devices. ✔️
-1. Site gives recommendations on each movies page, has rec tool, and recs based on what you watch. ✔️
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## EE3
-### Score: 14/20
-1. Has movies, 1080p, and subtitles, but no adjustable quality, TV, or anime. 🟡
-1. They remove broken links, main player can't fail, so no server switching needed. ✔️
-1. Site has movies only so it doesn't need episode auto-next. 🟡
-1. Site has nice UI and feels modern . ✔️
-1. Site has watch lists, continue watching and history, and you can login to sync them across devices. ✔️
-1. Has decent sorting options but is otherwise lacking content discoverability options. 🟡
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Uses custom version of vidstack player. 🟡
-1. Site does not have watch parties. ❌

-***
 ## Hopfly
 ### Score: 14/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️